 2. WRITE IT.
 Make flash cards and/or take notes.
 Yes, you can use someone else’s flashcards that already exist on the web, that may work for some, but it’s not writing.
 To write it down is like a stamp to the brain (some stamps may wash off a little easier than others, so stamp it many times if you have to).
 Writing your own flash cards will work better for retention purposes than using someone else’s.
 It will take longer, and you may get writer’s cramp, but it’ll be worth it come test day.

 3. SPEAK IT.
-Talk about what you’re reading, your flash cards or your notes with someone else.
-A pet works just fine but a human can ask you questions and engage with you about the topics for even more benefit to your retention of the info.
+Talk about what you’re reading, or your flash cards or your notes with someone else.
+You can talk about it with your dog (or your goldfish is fine too) – but another human can ask you questions and engage with you about the topics, which will help even more for retention.
 This is also where I have ‘fun’ with my studying teens, we use mnemonic devices in an attempt to better stamp the info on the brain.
 Any silly song, poem or ridiculous phrase that connects two things together will help you tremendously.
-Remember ‘Roy G. Biv’ for the colors of the rainbow? (yeah, I got stuck on ‘I’ too, it’s Indigo) This is just a silly acronym that looks like a first, middle and last name, but it helps kids learn the sequenced colors of the rainbow.
+Remember ‘ROY G. BIV’ for the colors of the rainbow? (yeah, I got stuck on ‘I’ too, it’s Indigo) This is just a silly acronym that looks like a first, middle and last name, but it helps kids learn the sequenced colors of the rainbow.
 For you, it may be that ‘distal’ sounds like ‘distant’ or that motor unit recruitment starts slow to fast and fast (and reds stick together).
 Whatever clever way you may think through some of the terminology, it will help come test time.

 *I’m also going to add a #4 because of the nature of this material